grongierisc/formation-template/README.md

 class PatientRequest(Message):
     patient:Patient = None
 ```
-We will hold the information in a single obj and we will put the dict out of the get requests directly into the `infos` attribute.
+We will hold the information in a single obj and we will put the str of the dict out of the get requests directly into the `infos` attribute.
 The avg will be calculated in the process.

 ### bs